UN agencies hope truce will allow aid into northern Gaza

 While about 200 aid trucks are expected to enter Gaza during the four-day humanitarian pause, PRCS spokesperson Nebal Farsakh told Al Jazeera that it was a “drop in the ocean”.

-“The situation has gone beyond catastrophic at a humanitarian level and a medical level. … The complete health sector now is collapsing during this ongoing escalation,” Farsakh said.
+“The situation has gone beyond catastrophic at a humanitarian level and a medical level … The complete health sector now is collapsing during this ongoing escalation,” Farsakh said.

 Today, the Palestine Red Crescent teams received two ambulances and 85 trucks loaded with aid from the Egyptian Red Crescent through the Rafah crossing.